Young people join ProVeg International to demand food system change

 RAHMINA PAULLETE – KENYA

-Rahmina Paulette is a 16-year-old climate activist, environmentalist and wildlife conservationist from Kenya.
+Rahmina Paulette is a 16-year-old climate activist, environmentalist and a wildlife conservationist from Kenya.
 She is a young champion at the Wangari Maathai Foundation which develops courageous and responsible leadership among youth.
 She is also a campaigner at [email protected], a movement led by a collection of young people from across the globe who believe that climate-friendly negotiations must take place over climate-friendly meals.
 And she is a Fridays for Future activist too.

 OUYANG HUIYU – CHINA